 In 2016, Peters took a trip to Guadalajara to help a friend who was getting facial-feminization surgery.
 Without thinking too much about it, she pulled an old suit out of the back of her closet to wear on the plane — a remnant of her life before transition.
 Her ex-wife had recently visited New York, and she was reminded of how much easier things had been back then.
 “I had all the advantages of being perceived as a decent-looking, fairly smart white man in America,” she said.
 Now she was broke.
 Her novellas were taught in a handful of college courses on queer literature around the country, but they weren’t paying the bills, and her prospects felt bleak.
 Peters’s luggage was lost in transit, so she spent a week wandering the city in the suit, drinking and smoking cigarettes in a dissociated haze.
 “The trip was like a test run for detransition I couldn’t quite admit I was doing,” she said.
 When she got back to New York, she was relieved to take the suit off.
 She didn’t want to detransition after all, but the trip gave her the insight she would need to finish Detransition, Baby.
 The title came out of that moment.
 “The comma is a knife’s edge.
 If you could just find your way to having a baby and finding motherhood, you would be legitimate, or if you could just figure out how to live as a man and detransition, you’d be okay,” she said.
 “The hard part is you’re stuck.
 That was the split in my psyche for a long time.”

 In the novel, Reese and Ames represent two visions of the future.
 For the third character, Katrina, Peters had been thinking about the parallels between her and her ex-wife’s lives.
 “So much of what I thought of as ‘transition’ was the same for her — starting over, where to find meaning — only she called it divorce.”
 She finished writing at the end of 2018 and dedicated the book to “divorced cis women,” thinking some of them might be interested in reading it.
 While her first two novellas belong to the genres of sci-fi and psychological horror, Detransition, Baby, is part living-room drama, part bourgeois comedy of manners.
 Her agent, Kent Wolf, saw the book’s commercial potential and turned down an early offer from an imprint that wanted to position it as a niche work of LGBT fiction.
 Wolf pointed out that the book wasn’t about transitioning but about “the business of living.
 It’s a novel about a difficult woman written by a difficult woman in the tradition of popular novels about difficult women written by difficult women.”
-Two editors from different imprints at Random House, one cis and one trans, made an offer together.
+Two editors from different imprints at Random House, one cis and one nonbinary*, made an offer together.
 They gravitated toward it for different reasons.
-Victory Matsui, the trans editor, was struck by Peters’s honesty.
+Victory Matsui, the nonbinary editor, was struck by Peters’s honesty.
 “She is not afraid to explore our deepest shames and our most tender, vulnerable dreams,” Matsui said.
 Caitlin McKenna, who is cis, was pregnant and had just gone to a baby shower when she read the manuscript.
 “I left feeling disoriented by the gender-performance aspect of the event,” she said.
 “Then I read Detransition, Baby, and I was able to look back at the shower with a more empathetic heart.”
 Other cis readers of Detransition, Baby, experienced something similar — an epiphany about the role gender plays in their lives.
 Peters had been aiming for this reaction.
 “We’re coming to a stage of trans literature where cis people come to know themselves through a trans lens,” she said.

 Peters’s crossover appeal didn’t surprise Schulman.
 “She’s everything that works,” she said.
 “She’s pretty.
 She’s very smart.
 She’s charming.
 She’s bold and brash.
 She’s blonde.”
 She added, “There would be no Torrey without Topside.
 It always works this way.
 In the early development of a minority literature, dominant-culture people cannot universalize from marginalized protagonists because of their prejudices.
 Cis people are now becoming interested in trans consciousness because of the work the trans community has done.”
 This year, several other works by trans writers will be published by big-five houses.
 Schulman, who once wrote a book mourning the loss of rebellious queer culture, isn’t sure this is a good thing.
 When I asked whether she thinks the trans literary world is entering a renaissance, she laughed and said, “We might be leaving it.”
 Still, she’d enjoyed Peters’s book, calling it “both unimaginable and entirely inevitable.”